 Even if you are not personally under investigation when you talk with a Federal agent, any false statement you make in the course of the discussion can result in an arrest or indictment for making a false and material misrepresentation to a federal law enforcement officer.
 If you are under oath, you could be charged with perjury.

 What is the penalty for making a false statement?

 Can you go to jail for false allegations?

 Anyone convicted of making false statements in violation of federal statute faces a prison term of up to five years and a fine of up to $250,000.
 If the offense involves terrorism, anyone convicted of making false statements faces up to eight years in prison.

 If you are contacted by a federal law enforcement officer, even if you do not have any reason to fear that you are personally under investigation, you should contact a criminal defense lawyer as soon as possible to make sure that your rights are protected.

-Don’t jeopardize your freedom by talking to a federal agent without first speaking with one of our criminal defense attorneys.
+Don’t jeopardize your freedom by talking to a federal agent without first speaking with one of our experienced criminal defense attorneys.
 Contact us today for a free consultation to discuss the facts of your case.